A Guide to Tax Forms from Our Tax Experts

 • Independent contractors and freelancers will use this tax form to file their taxes.

-• Taxpayers receiving income from investments, stocks, and mutual funds will need to file that income with Form 1099.
+• Taxpayers receiving income from investments, stocks, and mutual funds must file that income with Form 1099.

 • Taxpayers who collect income from retirement accounts will use this tax form.

-• Anyone who makes an income from sources other than traditional employment may receive a 1099 form.
+• Anyone who earns from sources other than traditional employment may receive a 1099 form.

-• If you have received a 1099 form, it will need to be reported on your Form 1040.
+• If you have received a 1099 form, it must be reported on your Form 1040.

 Form W-2: Reporting Wages from Employment

-Form W-2 is used by employers to report wages paid to employees and the taxes withheld throughout the year.
+Employers use Form W-2 to report employee wages and taxes withheld throughout the year.
 If you are an employee, you will receive a W-2 form from your employer.
-This form is used to fill out your other tax forms, like a Form 1040.
+This form is used to fill out your other tax forms, like Form 1040.z

 Key Points:

-• This form shows wages, salary, and tips that have been earned throughout the year.
+• This form shows wages, salary, and tips earned throughout the year.

 • Form W-2 shows federal, state, and local taxes withheld from earnings.